 Table 1 summarizes the projected capital ratios, risk-weighted assets, gains or losses, revenue, and net income before taxes under the M&T Severely Adverse Scenario.
 The projected capital ratios reflect the DFAST capital actions which include (i) M&T's actual capital actions during the first forecasted quarter, (ii) maintaining common stock dividends equal to the average quarterly amount paid in the previous year in each quarter thereafter, and (iii) no redemptions of any regulatory capital instruments.
-M&T's projected Tier 1 Common capital ratio reaches a minimum of 8.7% in the third quarter of 2014 before recovering slightly.
-Over the nine quarter forecast horizon from March 31, 2014 to June 30, 2016, the Tier 1 Common capital ratio is reduced by approximately 0.4% from 9.5% to 9.1%.
+M&T's projected Common Equity Tier 1 ratio, using the Basel III transition schedule in effect, reaches a minimum of 9.2% in the third quarter of 2015, a decline of approximately 0.6% from 9.8% as of March 31, 2015.
+In accordance with Federal Reserve Regulation YY, M&T continued to also project the Tier 1 Common ratio, using Basel I rules.
+M&T's projected Tier 1 Common ratio reaches a minimum of 8.9% in the second quarter of 2017, a decline of approximately 1.1% from 10% as of March 31, 2015.

-The significant drivers of change in M&T's Tier 1 Common capital ratio under the M&T Severely Adverse Scenario, relative to 9.5% as of Q1 2014, are as follows:
+The significant contributors to the changes in M&T's Common Equity Tier 1 and Tier 1 Common capital ratios under the M&T Severely Adverse Scenario are as follows:

-- Elevated credit-related losses, predominately in the form of net loan charge-offs and a provision for loan losses necessary to build the allowance for loan losses.
+- Elevated credit-related losses, predominately in the form of net loan charge-offs and a provision for loan losses to build the allowance for loan losses.
 Credit losses include those related to idiosyncratic events included in the M&T Severely Adverse Scenario. - Pre-provision net revenue that, although adversely affected by the severe economic conditions and idiosyncratic events discussed earlier, partially offsets the capital impact from credit losses.

-The changes in the Tier 1 Capital, Total Risk-Based Capital, and Tier 1 Leverage ratios reflect the same factors affecting the Tier 1 Common ratio, and incorporate the prescribed regulatory capital credit for M&T's capital securities that were outstanding at March 31, 2014 under applicable regulations, including the pending Basel III capital standards.
+The changes in the Tier 1 Capital, Total Risk-Based Capital and Tier 1 Leverage ratios reflect the same factors affecting the Common Equity Tier 1 and Tier 1 Common ratios, and incorporate the prescribed regulatory capital credit for M&T's outstanding capital securities under applicable regulations.
 Apart from these, the projected capital ratios also incorporate the impact of the proposed Hudson City acquisition.
-All regulatory capital ratios remain above the required minimum levels throughout the nine quarter forecast horizon.
+All regulatory capital ratios remain above the required minimum levels throughout the nine guarter forecast horizon.

-Table 1: Quantitative Disclosure for M&T Bank Corporation
+Table 1: Quantitative Disclosure for M&T Bank Corporation (M&T Severely Adverse Scenario)

 Projected Capital Ratios

 Actual Stressed Capital Ratios (1)

-Q1 2014 Q2 2016 Minimum
+Q1 2015 Q2 2017 Minimum

-Tier 1 Common Ratio (%) 9.5% 9.1% 8.7%
+Tier 1 Common Ratio (%) (2) 10.0% 8.9% 8.9%

-Common Equity Tier 1 Capital Ratio (%) (2) NA 9.5% 9.5%
+Common Equity Tier 1 Ratio (%) 9.8% 9.4% 9.2%

-Tier 1 Capital Ratio (%) 12.2% 10.9% 10.9%
+Tier 1 Capital Ratio (%) 11.7% 10.7% 10.7%

-Total Risk-based Capital Ratio (%) 15.3% 14.2% 14.1%
+Total Risk-based Capital Ratio (%) 14.9% 13.2% 13.2%

-Tier 1 Leverage Ratio (%) 10.9% 8.9% 8.9%
+Tier 1 Leverage Ratio (%) 10.2% 8.9% 8.9%

-1. The capital ratios are calculated using capital action assumptions provided within the Dodd-Frank Act stress testing rule.
+^{1.} The capital ratios are calculated using capital action assumptions provided within the Dodd-Frank Act stress testing rule.
 These projections represent hypothetical estimates that involve an economic outcome that is more adverse than expected.
 These estimates are not forecasts of expected losses, revenues, net income before taxes, or capital ratios.
-The minimum capital ratio presented is for the period Q2 2014 to Q2 2016.
+The minimum capital ratio presented is for the period Q2 2015 to Q2 2017.